-External side: A ticket always has a main customer.
+External side: If an external side is required for the queue, the tickets always have a main customer.
 This can be a contact or a company.

 Internal side: A ticket can have no or one main engineer who works on the ticket.